 Cyclone Bulbul : Bodies of four fishermen missing in trawler

-The four bodies were recovered after the sustained hunt, Commander of Coast Guard, West Bengal and Deputy Inspector General SR Dash told PTI.
+The four bodies were recovered after sustained hunt, Commander of Coast Guard, West Bengal and Deputy Inspector General S R Dash told PTI.
 The bodies have been handed over to the district administration, he said.

-Dash said the search operation will resume Tuesday to locate the other missing fishermen who were on board the trawler when it capsized off Mousani Island in South 24 Paraganas district under the impact of the high-speed cyclone.
+Dash said the search operation will resume Tuesday to locate the other missing fishermen who were onboard the trawler when it capsized off Mousuni Island in South 24 Paraganas district under the impact of the high-speed cyclone.
 Coast Guard and NDRF teams have been engaged in the rescue operation since the mishap.

-Cyclone 'Bulbul' after its landfall on Saturday midnight had to hurtle northeastwards into neighboring Bangladesh over the Sunderban delta.
+Cyclone 'Bulbul' after its landfall on Saturday midnight had hurtled northeastwards into neighbouring Bangladesh over the Sunderban delta.
 Commandant of NDRF 2nd Battalion, Nitish Upadhyay told PTI Monday that deep divers of the force are searching the sea to locate the missing fishermen as time runs short for the hapless men.

-Dash said the Coast Guard has pressed two hovercrafts in the search operation.
-Each hovercraft comprises a pilot, a co-pilot and eight crewmen and they are conducting sorties from the Fraserganj coast.
+Dash said the Coast Guard has pressed two hovercraft in the the search operation.
+Each hovercraft comprises a pilot, a co-pilot and eight crew men and they are conducting sorties from Fraserganj coast.
 Commandant Deepak Singh of Coast Guard, Haldia is commanding the hovercrafts.

-According to other sources, there were 13 fishermen in the trawler and four of them had swum to safety.
+According to other sources there were 13 fishermen in the trawler and four of them had swum to safety.
 The whereabouts of the rest nine were not known before the four bodies were found.
-Dash said the Coast Guard has been bracing for the cyclone situation since November 6 and its personnel had sensitized people of all the coastal villages.
+Dash said the Coast Guard has been bracing for the cyclone situation since November 6 and its personnel had sensitised people of all the coastal villages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)